Recruit volunteers for your study

-U.S. NIH FSHD Registry at the University of Rochester
+U.S. FSHD Registry at the University of Rochester

 For a listing of cell lines and products available for FSHD research, please click here.
 The scientific staff at Coriell has been greatly helped by the FSH Society in acquiring this important resource for the NIGMS Collection.
 Investigators looking to purchase cell lines should have a current MTA on file with the NIGMS Repository at The Coriell Institute.
-Complete information on how to order samples can be found at this link.
+Complete information can be found at this link.